 See the link at the front page of this programme

 Mode of instruction

-Relevant information and draft thesis proposals will be made available on the Blackboard course site.
+Relevant information and examples of prior thesis proposals will be made available on the Blackboard course site.

 Each student is responsible for reading up on necessary methods and techniques.
 A recommended reading list will be included in the syllabus.
 To prepare, you can consult the following textbooks:

 Halperin, Sandra, and Oliver Heath.
 2012.
 Political Research, Methods and Practical Skills, Oxford: Oxford University Press.

 Toshkov, Dimiter.
 2016.
 Research Design in Political Science, Palgrave: New York, NY.

 Baglione, Lisa A. 2015.
 Writing a Research Paper in Political Science: A Practical Guide to Inquiry, Structure, and Methods.
 Third ed.
 Los Angeles, CA: CQ Press.

 Use both uSis and Blackboard to register for every course.

 Register for every course and workgroup via uSis.
 Some courses and workgroups have a limited number of participants, so register on time (before the course starts).
 In uSis you can access your personal schedule and view your results.
 Registration in uSis is possible from four weeks before the start of the course.